jaryn-kubik/ddda-dinput8/README.md

 Displays in-game time in top right corner of the screen.
 May not work with enb, steam overlay, etc.

-You need to enable it in dinput.ini.
+You need to enable it in dinput8.ini.
-You can change the font size/color in dinput.ini.
+You can change the font size/color in dinput8.ini.

+### Cheats
+An option to remove stamina drain while running outside of cities.
+See dinput8.ini.

 ## Installation
 Copy dinput8.dll and dinput8.ini into the main DDDA folder.